Last Updated on August 8, 2022 by Laura Turner

 Do you have any final piece of advice for students interested in pursuing optometry as a career?

 I think optometry is and will continue to be an exciting challenging career.
-I would recommend observing an optometrist to see if it meets your personal expectations.
+I would recommend observing an optometrist and see if it meets your personal expectations.
 Students need to be prepared academically and explore financial options for optometry school so they have the necessary information and skills to succeed.